Solar for Homes

 Maintenance for residential solar panels is generally minimal but important to ensure optimal performance and longevity.
 Regular monitoring of the generation is essential.

-- Professional Maintenance: While many maintenance tasks can be performed by homeowners, some may require the expertise of a professional solar installer.
+Maintenance: While many maintenance tasks can be performed by homeowners, some may require the expertise of a professional solar installer.
 Climbing on the roof is a dangerous affair.
 Consider scheduling annual maintenance visits with a qualified technician to ensure your system remains in top condition.
 AmSolar provides routine maintenance at a competitive rate.

 Comparing string inverters and microinverters involves weighing their respective advantages and disadvantages.
 Here’s a breakdown: